starknet-io/types-rs/crates/starknet-types-core/README.md

 ## Testing

-Clone the repository and navigate to the stark-felt directory.
+Clone the repository and navigate to the starknet-types-core directory.
 Then run:

 ```bash
 cargo test